 The chart in Section III links the assessments to the standards.
-Each standard is listed in the first column.
-In the final column compilers have checked the numbers of the assessments (from the chart in Section II) that they feel address each standard.
+Each standard is listed and below each standard compilers should have checked the numbers of the assessments (from the chart in Section II) that they feel address each standard.
 Each standard should be addressed by a triangulation of data.